 Lack of education is one of the major causes of poverty.
 This affects girls and women more than boys and men.
 In the area around Tulia live many young women, many of them single mothers, who have hardly any education or none at all, as a result of which it is very difficult for them to find employment.

 The solution to this problem is education.
 With Watu Wangu Academy, we will be training 720 women over a 3 year period in one of three possible fields of study.
 Additionally we will be offering general trainings and information.
 The goal the program is that these women will be able to find work, either in employment or with their own business.

-For more information on this project, please check out the website.
+For more information on this project, please check out the page of this program.

 Watu Wangu Children's Centre